CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, actionable skill with excellent workflow clarity and explicit validation checkpoints.
-The sequential steps, required confirmations, and verification phase demonstrate strong operational safety.
-However, the document is lengthy and could be more concise by removing some redundancy and splitting detailed reference material into separate files.
+This is a well-crafted, highly actionable skill with excellent workflow clarity and explicit validation/confirmation checkpoints throughout.
+Its main weakness is length—it could be more concise by removing some redundant explanations and splitting detailed sections (memory writes, cron scheduling, logging) into referenced files.
+The progressive disclosure could be improved by extracting reference material into separate documents.

 Suggestions